For a copy of the 2021 Annual Stewardship Pledge form, CLICK HERE.

 Annual Stewardship Message

-Our message, our ministries and our membership are all growing in faith.
+Our 2017 message, our ministries and our membership had all grown in faith.
 So it seemed appropriate, in seeking your generous contributions of support, that “Growing in Faith Together” should be our theme for 2017’s stewardship campaign.
-As our Growing in Faith Together campaign moves forward, we hope you will all take to heart the vital importance of our beloved First Church.
+As our Growing in Faith Together campaign moved forward, we thank you all for taking to heart the vital importance of our beloved First Church.

 “It is my time at First Church that helps me "recharge" my spirit with faith and hope for the coming week!”